 SDG&E Offers Tips For Safe Planting This Arbor Day

-Customers and landscapers are reminded to call 8-1-1 two days before digging
+Customers reminded to call 8-1-1 two-days before digging

-SAN DIEGO, April 24, 2015 /PRNewswire/ -- With Arbor Day upon us, San Diego Gas & Electric's (SDG&E) award-winning Vegetation Management team is reminding customers and landscapers to plant the "Right Tree in the Right Place" this Arbor Day.
-When selecting trees customers and landscapers are encouraged to keep in mind the future growth of the tree, and note that as trees grow to mature heights they can interfere with overhead power lines and, in some cases, underground utility lines.
+SAN DIEGO, April 25, 2014 /PRNewswire/ -- As Arbor Day celebrations begin, San Diego Gas & Electric's (SDG&E) award-winning vegetation management team is reminding customers to plant the "Right Tree in the Right Place" this Arbor Day.
+When selecting trees customers are encouraged to keep in mind the future growth of the tree, as trees grow to mature heights they can interfere with overhead power lines and in some cases underground utility lines.

-Before planting a new tree, and to ensure public safety, SDG&E recommends the following actions:
+Before planting a new tree, SDG&E recommends the following actions: